 Laura and Anthony meeting baby Cecelia, first baby, home birth.

 Waters started to leak at 5.39am.
 Started timing contractions from 5.45am.

 Contractions began at the same time and once I got up and walked to get some cereal, I sat back in bed and my waters leaked out more fully onto a towel.

 Phoned the pregnancy assessment unit at 6.47am and had a lovely chat with the lady on the phone.

-We cleaned the house and tried to have a wash etc before the midwife arrived.
-The midwife came over at 8.30am to check me and perform antenatal checks.
+We cleaned the house and tried to have a wash etc before midwife arrived.
+Midwife came over at 8.30am to check me and perform antenatal checks.
 Contractions were 10-12 mins apart and lasting up to a minute so we thought we had a long way to go.
-I planned to go for a walk with the dog and do some yoga to relax before the midwives would return at 10 am.
-I walked out into the hallway and had a VERY intense contraction hanging onto the bannister and decided to go straight upstairs to prepare my birthing room and myself.
+I planned to go for a walk with the dog and do some yoga to relax before the midwives would return at 10am.
+I walked out into the hallway and had a VERY intense contraction hanging onto the banister and decided to go straight upstairs to prepare my birthing room and myself.

 Before the midwife came, Anthony cleaned the kitchen and I told him I think we should put the pool up.
 We panicked because we realised we had no liner for the birth pool which we realised was actually okay as it hadn't been used before.

 I sat downstairs on my birth ball while Angela was here and she did her checks.
 Anthony put the pool up and went to fill it before realising the boiler had broken down and had lost pressure!
 I went into full hypnobirthing mode and trusted that he would fix the problem and have the pool sorted in no time.
 I sat upstairs and worked through contractions on my birth ball until the midwives arrived at 10am and started setting up and checking in with me.